Motorcycling-Pedrosa on pole for home Catalunya GP

-LONDON, June 22 The day when Formula One fans can race virtually with real drivers in live grands prix may not be so far off as the sport looks to develop the digital dimension.

-BARCELONA, June 10 Honda's Dani Pedrosa will start his home Grand Prix of Catalunya from pole position with Yamaha's MotoGP leader Maverick Vinales only ninth on the starting grid after Saturday's qualifying.
+BARCELONA, June 10 (Reuters) - Honda's Dani Pedrosa will start his home Grand Prix of Catalunya from pole position with Yamaha's MotoGP leader Maverick Vinales only ninth on the starting grid after Saturday's qualifying.

 On a hot and hazy afternoon at the Circuit de Catalunya, Pedrosa made it two poles from two Spanish races so far this season -- the previous one coming at the Jerez circuit last month ahead of a race that he won.